-During the period reported a low level hydrocarbon concentration was recorded at site GND2592, located at the Cheal-E wellsite.
-The measured concentration was at the limit of detection for the analysing laboratory (0.5 g/m3 TPH).
-Low concentrations of hydrocarbons, including toluene at concentrations well below drinking water standards, have been recorded at this site historically, as have high concentrations of dissolved methane gas (33-38 mg/L).
+Historically, low level hydrocarbon concentrations, toluene concentrations well below drinking water standards and high concentrations of dissolved methane gas (33-38 mg/L) have been recorded at site GND2592, located at the Cheal-E wellsite.
 Carbon isotope analysis has shown that the source of this gas is biogenic, meaning it is being generated by the decomposition of organic matter in shallow groundwater zones, as opposed to thermal generation in deep hydrocarbon reservoirs.
 Given the presence of large amounts of shallow organic matter in locality of the wellsite, including Ngaere swamp deposits, it is possible that trace concentration of hydrocarbons are also present in groundwater as a result of the decomposition of this material.
 There are no indications in any of the results received that would indicate that observed concentrations of these analytes are attributable to DWI activities.

-All other water quality results show there have been no significant changes in groundwater composition at any of the sites since monitoring commenced, demonstrated by the relatively narrow ranges between minimum and maximum analyte concentrations recorded, since monitoring commenced.
-The variations in analyte concentrations at each site are a result of natural seasonal fluctuation and sampling variability
+All other water quality results show there have been no significant changes in groundwater composition at any of the sites since monitoring commenced.
+This is demonstrated by the relatively narrow ranges between minimum and maximum analyte concentrations recorded.
+The variations in analyte concentrations at each site are a result of natural seasonal fluctuation and sampling variability.